-A 33-year-old male admitted to AVBR hospital with a chief complaint of fever, & severe joint pain for 3 days, headache, muscle pain, nausea & vomiting. he was diagnosed as Chikungunya after undergoing all investigations such as complete blood count, CT scan, MRI.
+A 33-year-old male was admitted to Acharya Vinoba Bhave Rural Hospital, Wardha with a chief complaint of fever, & severe joint pain for 3 days, headache, muscle pain, nausea & vomiting.
+He was diagnosed as Chikungunya after undergoing all investigations such as complete blood count, CT scan, MRI.